 Grants range from \$400 to \$5,550 per year depending on eligibility.
+Limited to six years of use.

 Federal Supplemental Educational Opportunity Grants (SEOG)

 Grants range from \$400 to \$2,000 per year for students with the highest financial need who also qualify for Pell Grants.